Abraham Polak: Polak and the Khazars

-To this date, Polak is renowned mainly due to his book on the history of the Khazars, although his vast research before and after the publication of this book, was devoted to other areas of interest.
+To this date, Polak is renowned mainly due to his book on the history of the Khazars, although his vast research before and after the publication of this book was devoted to other areas of interest.
 Late in his life, Polak was to refer to the issue of the Khazars only once again, when in 1969 he gave a speech on that topic at the World Congress of Jewish Studies in Jerusalem.

-His book Khazaria: History of a Jewish Kingdom in Europe was groundbreaking, not only due to the comprehensive approach to the issue of the Khazars, but specifically because for the first time, Islamic sources were used.
+His book Khazaria: History of a Jewish Kingdom in Europe was groundbreaking, not only due to the comprehensive approach to the issue of the Khazars, but specifically because, for the first time, Islamic sources were used.
 These sources were essentially unknown to researchers in the west and were uncovered by Polak through his work which was based on Arab, Persian and Kurd authors.

-In his book, Polak presented two important, albeit controversial assumptions - the first considered a non-Middle-Eastern origin for most of the Eastern-European Jews; the second, saw the birth of the Yiddish language in Crimea and not in Germany, as was previously believed.
+In his book, Polak presented two important albeit controversial assumptions: the first was consideration of a non-Middle-Eastern origin for most of the Eastern-European Jews; the second was maintaining that Yiddish was born in Crimea and not in Germany, as was previously believed.

 Initially, the book was well received.
 The literary critic B. Lobotzki of HaMashkif newspaper, wrote:

 "The Bialik Institute has given us now the important book about Khazaria.
-It addresses the issue which everyone knows had a major influence on the formation of Polish and Eastern-European Jewry, but not many took the trouble to assemble the few surviving sources, to pursue them for many years until, behind the fog of myths and forgeries the true character of the Khazars' Kingdom, comes into light.
-Professor Polak made this thing happen, and performed so diligently and thoroughly.
-The book itself, the bibliography attached to it, prove the extent of undertaking by the author, who did not neglect any source, and with a unique sense of history knew to find the criterion in which to distinguish between truth and a lie, between fiction and fact, between tradition and folklore".
+It addresses the issue which everyone knows had a major influence on the formation of Polish and Eastern-European Jewry, but not many took the trouble to assemble the few surviving sources, to pursue them for many years until, behind the fog of myths and forgeries, the true character of the Khazars' Kingdom comes to light.
+Professor Polak made this happen, and did so diligently and thoroughly.
+The book itself, and the bibliography attached to it, prove the extent of undertaking by the author, who did not neglect any source, and with a unique sense of history knew to find the criterion in which to distinguish between truth and a lie, between fiction and fact, between tradition and folklore".

 The Palestine Post book review asserted:

 "This is the first attempt in any language to introduce the history of the Khazars' Kingdom...a methodical examination of first-hand sources allowed the author to determine that the Khazars' Kingdom collapsed in 1239 and even to conclude that until its downfall, it was a powerful and independent state".